City Baking Guide

 How Durango Altitude Changes Baking

-At around 6,512 feet, Durango requires regular altitude adjustments for rise control and bake timing.
+At around 6,512 feet, Durango requires regular altitude adjustments for rise control, proof timing, and center set.

 Common Durango Baking Mistakes